GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-16-exam-guide-bullets.md

 - You need domain classes annotated with @Entity (and things like @Id, @Table).
 They will be auto-scanned by Spring Boot.
 - DB table name will be class name unless you annotate class with @Table("otherName")
 - The field representing a key must be of Long type.
-Annotate with @Id and GeneratedValue(strategy=GenerationType.AUTO)
+Annotate with @Id and @GeneratedValue(strategy=GenerationType.AUTO)
 - Other values for strategy:
     - GenerationType.IDENTITY
     - GenerationType.SEQUENCE